alessiasHUB/alessiasHUB/README.md

 # Alessia || Full Stack Developer || Creator || Learner
 ### 🎨 Checkout my portfolio [here](https://alessiaborys.netlify.app/)
-👋 Hi, I’m Alessia
+👋 Hi, I’m Alessia, welcome to my GitHub profile!
+I am a junior developer with a passion for learning new technologies and developing creative solutions.
+I am constantly striving to improve my skills and take on challenging projects.
-💻 I’m currently a Junior Software Full-stack Developer @[Academy Tech](https://academy.tech/) and a recent Bsc Chemical Engineering Graduate 👩🏻‍🎓 from the Royal Institute of Technology (KTH) & Imperial College London.
+💻 Currently a Junior Software Full-stack Developer @[Academy Tech](https://academy.tech/) Feel free to take a look at my projects and let me know what you think.
+Thanks for visiting!

 <hr>